 How is SMART SCALE funded?

-After maintenance and other programs and needs are financed, remaining construction funding goes to SMART SCALE and is distributed according to a new funding formula.
+After maintenance and other programs and needs are financed, remaining construction funding goes to SMART SCALE and is distributed according to a funding formula.
 Nearly half (45%) of the funding goes to rehabilitating existing pavements and bridges called State of Good Repair, the rest is divided between high priority projects that have statewide impact and district projects that benefit localities or regions.